-The First Family Practice Residency in New England
+The Oldest Existing Family Medicine Residency in New England

 Our residency program began as a joint project of community hospitals in the Kennebec Valley region, the Veterans’ Administration Hospital of Togus, Maine, and a rural research and development organization, Medical Care Development, Inc.

-MDFMR was initially accredited in 1973 — the first family practice residency in New England, as described in Pulitzer Prize–winning author John McPhee’s “Heirs of General Practice.”
+The oldest family medicine residency among those still in existence in New England, MDFMR was initially accredited in 1973 — as described in Pulitzer Prize–winning author John McPhee’s “Heirs of General Practice.”
 We affiliated with Dartmouth Medical School (now the Geisel School of Medicine at Dartmouth) in 1979 and were incorporated as the Maine-Dartmouth Family Medicine Residency (MDFMR) in 1980.
 Our second medical school affiliation agreement was signed with the University of New England in 1994.
 In 1997 we became affiliated with the Northeast Osteopathic Medical Education Network (NEOMEN) – the osteopathic postdoctoral training institution (OPTI) based at the University of New England College of Osteopathic Medicine (UNECOM).

 Since 1980, we have been supported primarily by MaineGeneral Medical Center which operated two inpatient hospitals at which our residents trained.
 In November 2013, inpatient services were consolidated into a single newly constructed, state-of-the-art facility, MaineGeneral Medical Center’s Alfond Center for Health, located in Augusta, Maine.
 The former hospital campus in Augusta was renovated and now houses MDFMR Dermatology Services and Maine Dartmouth Geriatric Medicine.
 The Waterville campus was transformed into a comprehensive outpatient facility, MaineGeneral Medical Center’s Thayer Center for Health, which houses Maine Dartmouth Family Practice and Maine Dartmouth Collaborative Care Center.